Ya has hablado con Enrique (you have already spoken to Enrique.)

 Acabo de leer este libro.
 (I have just finished reading this book.)

 6. Finally, notice that the verb is usually called present perfect indicative because there is also a present perfect subjunctive, but don’t panic this second present perfect is much easier to learn.
-Remember to contact your tutor with any question you have or to ask for more homework.
+Remember to contact your tutor with any questions you have or to ask for more homework.
 Don’t you have a Spanish personal tutor yet?

 Thank you for a very helpful summary!
 The present perfect can be a confusing topic so this page is extremely useful 🙂